AI4DBiological-Systems/PowerSeriesIVP/README.md

     t_fin,
     config,
 )
-println("The estimated interval of validity of the piece-wise numerical solution is from time ", t_start, " to ", t_start + PowerSeriesIVP.getsimulationinterval(sol))
+println("The estimated interval of validity of the piece-wise numerical solution is from time ", t_start, " to ", t_start + PowerSeriesIVP.getendtime(sol))
 println()

 ```